- Depending on the type of payment stream you have, there are different selling rules, tax consequences and benefits to consider.

 - Penalty-Free Withdrawal Value

-- This is the amount available to you without additional fees.
+- his is the amount available to you without additional fees.
 Different types of annuities offer different amounts of penalty-free withdrawals.
-It may be expressed as a percentage, such as 5 or 10 percent each contract year.
+It may be expressed as a percentage, such as 5% or 10% each contract year.
 Or it may apply only to the interest earned during a contract year.

 - Additional Help